Frequently Asked Questions About the GRE® revised General Test

 Your test fee entitles you to request that scores be sent to as many as four graduate institutions or fellowship sponsors at no additional cost.

-- For the computer-based GRE revised General Test, you will be asked to designate your score recipients at the test center or you can choose not to report your scores at that time.
+- For the computer-delivered GRE revised General Test, you will be asked to designate your score recipients at the test center or you can choose not to report your scores at that time.

-- For the paper-based GRE revised General Test, you will be asked to designate your score recipients during registration or on your admission ticket correction stub.
+- For the paper-delivered GRE revised General Test, you will be asked to designate your score recipients during registration or on your admission ticket correction stub.

 You can also send score reports to institutions after test day for a fee.
 See Ordering Additional Score Reports.

-If you take the computer-based GRE revised General Test, your official scores will be sent to the institutions you designated approximately 10–15 days after your test date.
+If you take the computer-delivered GRE revised General Test, your official scores will be available in your My GRE account and sent to the institutions you designated approximately 10–15 days after your test date.

 - Can I view my scores online?